kosli-dev/cli/docs.kosli.com/content/how_to/record.md

 ## Record server environment

-Run `kosli environment report server` to report directory or file artifacts data in the given list of paths to Kosli.
+Run `kosli environment report server` to report directory or file artifacts from the given list of paths to Kosli.
 The command has to be run on the actual server (physical or vm), to be able to detect artifacts.

 Use `--paths` flag to provide a comma separated list of directories and files you want to be reported.
-Keep in mind that each directory will be treated as a single artifact and in order to make sure they are correctly identified in Kosli they should also be reported as a single artifact.
+Keep in mind that each directory will be treated as a single artifact and in order to make sure they are correctly identified in Kosli they should also be reported to Kosli pipeline as a single artifact.

+For example, if you provide a following list: `--paths /home/server/web, /home/monitor.exe, /home/server/calculator` kosli will calculate fingerprints and report as running 3 artifacts to Kosli:
+* directory `web`
+* directory `calculator`
+* file `monitor.exe`

+And it will try to find matching artifacts reported to any pipeline belonging to the same organization as the environment.

 ### Example